Enterprises aren’t Building Ai Advantage: Introduction To The Ai

 The Risks of Rented Intelligence

 Every prompt, every interaction, and every decision flows through an external model.
 The enterprise owns the interface, but the model provider owns the intelligence.
-That creates business risk that most teams are still underestimating: dependency on model providers, shrinking differentiation, margin pressure, limited control over core capabilities, and a future where the model provider can move up the stack and compete with the very products it powers.
+That creates business risk that most teams are still underestimating: dependency on model providers, shrinking differentiation, margin pressure, limited control over core capabilities, and a future where the model provider can move up the stack and compete with the products it powers.

 The Problem with Rented Intelligence